cwendorf/dsitR/docs/Example.md

 compute_metrics(frame)
 ```

-Calcuate and plot trends in the metrics.
+Calculate and plot trends in the metrics.

 ```{r}
 # Calculate the trends in the metrics